Rongmario/FoP-T1-Assignment-2020/README.md

-# FoP-T1-Assignment-2020
+# IS50001C: Foundations of Programming (2019-20)
+## / Term 1 Assignment /
-A simple arithmetic interpreter...
-I guess?
+It's supposed to be a simple arithmetic interpreter...
+I guess? it doesn't even do division...

 ![GRADE](https://i.imgur.com/7spzZZF.png)